Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
-* Imp table/table_manager classes + create a new class (table_screen???) that deals with Pipeline/table_manager/tables/... to simplify the tables controllers
+* Imp table/table_manager classes to simplify the tables controllers
-* Change the way the Action class is selected (such as data sources, a factory?) + Check/Refactor Actions (that were moved inside pipeline folder) + refactor tables UT
+* Change the way the Action class is selected (such as data sources, a factory?) + Check/Refactor Actions (that were moved inside pipeline folder)
+* Refactor/do tables/tableManager/actions UT/tours

 ### To Fix
 * Yahoo data sources: problem with tickers: we can say 'AU' to create source, but not when editing.
 Additionally, if we edit source to ['AU'] and open settings back, it is back to 'AU'